hoanglong16297/Cypress-with-Cucumber/README.md

 1. run Cypress in headless mode (for cicd)
 a. how to run all case ?

 - yarn test

-    a. how to run detail case ?
+b. how to run detail case ?
 example

 - yarn test --spec "cypress/integration/login.feature"